kqwq/interactive-presentation-generator/README.md

 # interactive-presentation-generator

+Create an interactive presentation using only HTML, JavaScript, and WebSocket!
 This project allows a user to host an interactive presentation using HTML, JavaScript, and WebSocket.
 The user should configure the presentation by editing the `save/default.json` file.
 An annotated version can be found in `save/default_annotated.jsonc`.

 If you have any questions, let me know on Discord (@kqwq) or open an issue on GitHub.